 Complete MA requirements

-The MA degree program is separate from the PhD program and is oriented to a student's specific needs and interests.
+Please see below for general information about the MA program.
+Faculty of Arts and Sciences requirements for the master's degree also apply.
 MA students should read the PhD requirements for additional clarification of certain requirements.
 Faculty of Arts and Sciences requirements for the master's degree also apply.

 A minimum of 30 course credits in anthropology is required for the MA degree.
 Of these, at least 21 credits must be in formal courses (as opposed to readings courses, independent study, or thesis credits).
 At least 12 of these 21 must be courses at the 2000 level.
 If the student is accepted at a later date into the PhD program, courses taken toward the MA will satisfy doctoral degree credit and residency requirements.
 The student may petition the Graduate Studies Committee to accept toward the total of 30 credits a maximum of six credits earned in another approved graduate school.
 Likewise, the student may petition the Graduate Studies Committee to accept courses taken in another department toward the total of 30 credits.